nvlinhvn/HSTransform/README.md

 ![](https://raw.githubusercontent.com/nvlinhvn/HSTransform/main/img/fault_trajectory.png)

-We can also observeo different types of faults can generate different real-imaginary trajectory in S-transform at varying level of frequencies.
+We can also observeo different types of faults can generate different real-imaginary trajectory in S-transform at varying levels of frequencies.

 ## 6. Communication